wulfmann/ircra/README.md

 Since this package loads the climbing grade version directly at runtime, attempts are made to make the queries / conversions more efficient.

 When you call `.load` with a type.
 An index (`Map`) is generated in memory, and used for the conversions to other types.

+The first `.load` call is benchmarked at around `.2ms`, but subsequent load/conversion calls come in at around `0.002ms`.